leanerr/DeepSample4NLP/README.md

-# DeepSample4NLP Projects
+# Adaptive Probabilistic Operational Testing for Large Language Models Evaluation

-DeepSample is a comprehensive sampling tool designed for performing advanced sampling techniques on datasets to facilitate enhanced analysis and processing.
+This project is a comprehensive sampling tool designed for performing advanced sampling techniques on datasets to facilitate enhanced analysis and processing.
 The project is divided into two main components:

 1. DeepSample: This component is implemented in Java and includes the **DeepEST, SUPS, and RHC-S** sampling methods.
 It leverages Java for computational efficiency in executing these sophisticated sampling algorithms.